 The minimum setbacks in the City's Industrial Zoning Districts are 20 feet in front and 10 feet in the rear.
 A minimum setback of 10 feet is required for side yard unless if attached buildings are proposed in which case no side yard setback would be required for the attached side as per section 17.16.030 of the DHSMC.
-Proposed setbacks are 22 feet in the front to right-of way, 37
+The proposed permanent and temporary buildings meet all of the minimum setback requirements.